tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/android_access/android_faq_intl.md

 ﻿# Android FAQs
 <hr>

-## Issues where pushes cannot be received
+## Pushes cannot be received

 Use the token obtained to push at [TPNS' official website](http://xg.qq.com/).
-If the pushes cannot be received, please troubleshoot based on the conditions as described below.
-(Please make sure that the SDK is of the latest version.
-Problems in old versions may have already been fixed in the latest version.
-If an error is prompted when pushing at the website, please refresh the webpage and retry.)
+Please troubleshoot according to conditions described below if pushes cannot be received.
+Make sure you have the latest  SDK version, because old version problems may have been fixed in the latest version.
+Try to refresh webpage if error occurs in website push.

 ### Registration succeeded but pushes cannot be received